Business challenge of a Fortune 500 company

 Today, our client operates around 1,100 tire and auto service centers, offering its products for retail sale and providing car repairs and other services.But the digitization of businesses and industries drives them to fundamentally revise their fleet maintenance and management processes.
 To keep up with industry trends, our client wanted to build fleet management software (FMS) that would help them become more competitive on the global market by automating document circulation, simplifying the workflow, and streamlining the overall tire management lifecycle.

-Our client created the first version of the solution in-house and worked with a third-party vendor to refine it.
+Our client created the first version of the logistics management solution in-house and worked with a third-party vendor to refine it.
 However, they continued to experience challenges with the performance and extensibility of the platform.
 Time-consuming operations and the high cost of implementing features led them to conclude that they needed a brand-new application to improve usability and personalize the user experience.
 This is when they approached Intellias to become their strategic partner and help them breathe new life into their product.
-With vast expertise in mobile and SaaS development based on AWS laaS, Intellias was a good match to develop an Android mobile application and cloud-based middleware.
+With vast expertise in mobile and SaaS development based on AWS laaS as well as in DevOps consulting services, Intellias was a good match to develop an Android mobile application and cloud-based middleware.

 Intellias experts are working on a new fleet online system (FOS) that supports the daily tasks of technicians and tire-fitters by allowing them to create and submit electronic job cards for work carried out on vehicles.

-The Intellias team conducted in-depth research into the current solution, which involved:
+The Intellias team conducted in-depth research into the current logistics management solution and fleet management software development, which involved:

 - Outlining stakeholder needs and objectives, business requirements, and the project vision